skrysmanski/blogtext/readme.txt

 * Absolute links (like `[[/feed|my feed]]`) can now be used.
 * Fixed image captions for external images; they no longer have a width of 0px.
 * Added "big" for image size which is just an alias for "large".
+* Certain JPEG images (encoded with Progressive DCT) can now be used
 * Rewrote output cache

 = 0.9.0d =